 filtered out of search results when you do a text search, and

-removed from the main search index only when you issue the
+removed from the main search index only when you issue an

 OPTIMIZE TABLE statement for the

-(including the database name) of the table that contains the
+variable to the name (including the database name) of the table

 mysql> SELECT * FROM INFORMATION_SCHEMA.INNODB_FT_DELETED; +--------+ | DOC_ID | +--------+ | 6 | | 7 | | 8 | +--------+